Hawaii officials finish investigation into false alarm

 Recommendations are released

-Oliveira’s findings echoed an earlier Federal Communications Commission report.
+Oliveira’s findings echoed an Federal Communications Commission report issued Tuesday.

 “Many things went wrong in Hawaii,” FCC Chairman Ajit Pai said in a published statement.
 “I don’t say this for the purpose of casting blame or disparaging Hawaiian officials.
 We simply need to identify the problems in order to fix them – not just in Hawaii, but anywhere else where they may exist.”